jina-ai/jina/docs/fundamentals/client/third-party-client.md

 ## Golang

-We have developed a [Jina Go Client](https://github.com/jina-ai/client-go) that supports `grpc`, `http` and `websocket` protocol that will allow you to connect to Jina from your Go applications.
+Our [Go Client](https://github.com/jina-ai/client-go) supports gRPC, HTTP and WebSocket protocols, allowing you to connect to Jina from your Go applications.

 ## PHP

-Our community has developed a [Jina PHP Client](https://github.com/Dco-ai/php-jina)
+A big thanks to our community members at [DCO.ai](https://www.dco.ai/) for developing a [PHP Client](https://github.com/Dco-ai/php-jina) for Jina!

 ## HTTP